Shuangting Xiong – MA Spring 2017

 Matthew Hayes – MA Spring 2012

-Matthew Hayes graduated from the University of Oregon with a B.A. in Religious Studies and returned for his M.A. in Asian Studies.
-His thesis presented geographical and social movement as possible forms of physical, cognitive, or even spiritual release from the strictures of Tokugawa society, an argument illuminated by the theoretical models of Pierre Bourdieu, Victor Turner, and Catherine Bell.
-He is currently pursuing a Ph.D. in Buddhist Studies in the Department of Asian Languages and Cultures at UCLA.
-He plans to continue his study of the treatment of ritual amidst social change in early modern Japan.
+Matthew Hayes graduated from the University of Oregon with a B.A. in Religious Studies and later returned for his M.A. in Asian Studies.
+His thesis concerned geographical and social movement as possible forms of physical, cognitive, or even spiritual release from the strictures of early modern Japanese society, an argument illuminated by the theoretical models of Pierre Bourdieu, Victor Turner, and Catherine Bell.

 He is continuing his research at the doctoral level in Buddhist Studies in the Department of Asian Languages and Cultures at UCLA.
 His dissertation broadly engages the social and religious implications of Japanese Buddhist ceremonial lectures (kōshiki) and the use of their commentarial literature by clergy.
 More narrowly, his project focuses on the Kyoto temple Chishakuin and the lasting influence of its eleventh abbot, Kakugen, in guiding religious curricula using these ritual texts and performances.

 Matthew currently resides in Tokyo as a Visiting Researcher at both Taisho and Waseda Universities.
 He will return to UCLA at the end of July 2017 to continue his research and write his dissertation.
 He intends to pursue a teaching position in the field of Japanese Religion in the future.